Charged with a Crime? Call for a consultation

 (980) 237-4579

-When you have been arrested and charged with a DWI, you need to take an honest look at your case.
+When you have been arrested and charged with DWI charges, you need to take an honest look at your case.
 It can be uncomfortable, but you should understand the evidence that is favorable to prove your innocence and against you.
 You need to recognize the strength of the prosecutor’s case versus the strength of your defense.
 It is essential you prepare for the best and worst outcomes.

-The best way to obtain this analysis of your case is to work with an experienced Charlotte DWI lawyer at Randall & Stump, Criminal Defense Attorneys.
+The best way to obtain this analysis of your case is to work with an experienced Charlotte DWI lawyer at Randall Law, Criminal Defense Attorneys.
 Our attorneys will review your case and discuss with you the possible options, such as filing a motion to dismiss, defending you at trial, or negotiating a reduction of your charges.

 North Carolina General Statute (NCGS) §20-138.1 defines and prohibits impaired driving.
 The law states you can be convicted of driving while impaired if you operate any vehicle upon any highway, street, or public vehicular area within the state:

-• With any amount of a Schedule I controlled substance or its metabolite in your blood or urine
+• With any amount of a Schedule I controlled substance (or its metabolite) in your blood or urine

 It’s essential you review the statute and understand that you can be convicted of a DWI when your BAC is above the legal limit, or when your BAC shows it is under .08.
 A prosecutor does not need a BAC above .08 to obtain a conviction, although a high BAC can strengthen their case.
 If your BAC was not at or above the legal limit, then you should speak with a DWI attorney about your options moving forward.